nachollorca/promptbook/README.md

     return prompt
 ```
-...is automatically be shown in the app as...
+...will automatically be shown in the app as...

 ![Simple example](media/example.png)

-**Promptbook** is built upon Python function signatures and type hints.
-That is why by just using plain Python, you can build powerful and personalized GUIs for your prompts:
+**Promptbook** is built upon Python function signatures and type hints on the inside, mixed up with [Streamlit](www.streamlit.io) at the front end.
+This allows you to use just plain Python tu build more powerful and highly customizable GUIs for your prompts:

 ![Complex example](media/example2.png)